-Our service promotes social inclusion and understands the difficulties people face in finding suitable work due to lack of experience, skills, opportunity or other barriers such as disability.
-We work with individuals to offer support to break down these barriers.
+Employability Service promotes social inclusion and understands the difficulties people face in finding suitable work due to lack of experience, skills, opportunity or other barriers such as a disability.
+The service provides a person centred approach offering support to break down any barriers to employment.

 This is achieved via a multi award-winning Employability ‘Pathway Model’ of initiatives, including:-

-The service works in partnership with other multi agencies who support the skills and worklessness agenda including Jobcentre Plus, Work Programme providers, NELC, YPSS, Training Providers, Schools, Adult Social Care and Shaw Trust.
+The service works in partnership with other multi agencies who support the skills and worklessness agenda including Jobcentre Plus, NELC, YPSS, Training Providers, Schools, Adult Social Care and Shaw Trust.

-We also work closely with businesses to establish their recruitment needs and help them find qualified and motivated employees for their roles.
+Employability Service also work closely with businesses to establish their recruitment needs and to help them find qualified and motivated employees for their roles.

-Unlike traditional recruitment agencies, we continue to work with businesses and individuals after placement, providing support and additional training if required.
+Unlike traditional recruitment agencies, Employability Service provide an aftercare support package continuing to work with businesses and individuals after placement, providing further help if required for the employer and employee.

-We want to make sure people are given opportunities and the chance to reach their potential and aspirations, and that employers get skilled and motivated employees.
+We want to make sure people are given every opportunity to reach their full potential and career aspirations, and that employers get skilled and motivated employees.